dannyhope/uxbrighton/_posts/2016-05-10-prototypeworkshop.md

 ---
 layout: event-page
-title: "UX Prototyping Workshop"
+title: "High-Fidelity Prototyping Workshop"
 venue: 68 Middle Street
 start: 9.30am
 price: Tickets from £250 + VAT
 ticket-link: https://www.eventbrite.co.uk/e/ux-prototyping-workshop-tickets-24342542199
 ---

-## UX Prototyping Workshop - Cennydd Bowles
+# Facilitated by Cennydd Bowles

 As users expect more from modern sites and apps, the design role expands and prototyping approaches have to adapt.